philpagel/debian-headless/README.md

 don't need to manually follow the steps for re-creating md5 sums and assembling the image.

-To pack your changes into the image just run
+To pack your changes into the image just run the last steps manually, again:

-    make image
+    make md5sums

-again.
+    make iso

 ## Dry run it